belmonrj/belmonrj.github.io/langling.md

 accidence, in the sense that the form of words is part of orthography, regardless of their role in conveying meaning.

+What is meant by _grammar_ is also usually clear to the casual reader.
+It consists primarily of accidence and syntax, and occasionally of orthography as well (e.g. a mistakenly added or ommitted apostrophe is a mistake of orthography, or of both orthography and accidence).

 <br>
 <br>